Inzarcon/JessiCa-SON/README.md

 # JessiCa: Serpents Obstruct None

 ***JessiCa: Serpents Obstruct None**** is (going to be) a *Qt 6*-powered tileset configurator for *Cataclysm: Dark Days Ahead*.
 Currently, *JessiCa* is in an early prototyping/alpha stage, but its core GUI wrapper for `compose.py` is mostly functional.
-For 64-Bit *Windows 10+*, *JessiCa* is bundled with everything it needs for tileset composing.
+For 64-Bit *Windows 10+*, *JessiCa* standalone releases are bundled with everything it needs for tileset composing.
 Most notably, this includes a minimal *Python* runtime, *libvips*, and the tileset composing script itself.
-No installations or setting of environment variables required - just unzip and run `JessiCa.bat`.
+No further installations or setting of environment variables required - just unzip and run `JessiCa.bat`.

 Currently implemented features:
 - Required libraries preinstalled.